 The company is a member of the Stanley Black & Decker, Inc. group and operates as an intermediate holding company for several subsidiaries.
-Given the integrated nature of its activities within the Stanley Black & Decker, Inc. group, the ultimate parent company, Stanley Black & Decker, Inc., has agreed to provide continued support to the company until 31 December 2023 to meet its obligations as and when they fall due, to the extent that the company is unable to meet its liabilities.
+Given the integrated nature of its activities within the Stanley Black & Decker, Inc. group, the ultimate parent company, Stanley Black & Decker, Inc., has agreed to provide continued support to the company until 31 December 2024 to meet its obligations as and when they fall due, to the extent that the company is unable to meet its liabilities.

-Stanley Black & Decker, Inc. released its 2021 Annual report (10-K) on 22 February 2022 and its second quarter results for 2022 on 28 July 2022.
+Stanley Black & Decker, Inc. released its 2022 Annual report (10-K) (an annual report required by the US Securities and Exchange commission that gives a comprehensive summary of a company's financial performance) on 23 February 2023.
 The directors continue to believe the group is in a strong financial position and has significant flexibility to continue for the foreseeable future as the group:

-- maintains strong investment grade credit ratings, - possesses substantial cash-on-hand and manages a robust and highly rated \$3.5 billion commercial paper programme, and - carries \$7 billion of revolving credit facilities backed by a well-capitalised, diversified bank group.
+- maintains strong investment grade credit ratings, - possesses substantial cash-on-hand and manages a robust and highly rated \$3.5 billion commercial paper programme, and - carries \$4.5 billion of revolving credit facilities backed by a well-capitalised, diversified bank group.